Skip to main content

 Course Number Title Semesters Offered Credit Hours Prerequisites

-HWST 101 Introduction to Hawaiian Studies F, W, S 3.0 (Required for Hawaii license track)
+HWST 101 Introduction to Hawaiian Studies F, W, S 3.0 Required for Hawaii license track

 Course Number Title Semesters Offered Credit Hours Prerequisites

-SPED 300 Education of Exceptional Students F, W, S 3.0 EDU 200
+SPED 300 Education of Students with Exceptionalities F, W, S 3.0 EDU 200

 EDU 305 Computer and Technology Assisted Instruction F, W, S 2.0 EDU 212 for education majors only or TESOL 240 for TESOL major/certs only.